-That you can get mercury poisoning by working in factories, we have often measured in blood tests.
-We saw elevated values in people who used to work in factories where thermometers were made.
-But is eating fish from the sea dangerous too?
+That you can get mercury poisoning from working in factories is something we have measured many times in blood value tests.
+For example, we did see elevated values in people who used to work in factories where thermometers were made.
+But is eating fish from the sea also dangerous?
 When is eating fish unhealthy?

 How much fish can you eat?

-The nutrition center's advice is as follows: "Fish is good for your health.
+The nutrition center's advice is as follows: "Fish is good for health.
 Fish fatty acids are good for your heart and blood vessels.
-Therefore the advice is to eat fish once a week.
-Preferably fatty fish, such as mackerel, herring, sardines or salmon".
+Therefore, the advice is to eat fish once a week.
+Preferably oily fish, such as mackerel, herring, sardines or salmon."